NeoWorldMan/CryptoClustering/README.md

 ## Data

 The dataset used includes various price change percentages for different cryptocurrencies across specific periods (e.g., 24 hours, 7 days, 14 days, etc.).
-The data is loaded from a CSV file, crypto_market_data.csv, located in the Resources folder.
+The data is loaded from a CSV file, crypto_market_data.csv, located in the Resources directory.

 ## Data Preprocessing